2.5 Grading System

 - The Academic Renewal GPA will be used for determining academic standing and eligibility for graduation.

-- To earn a degree from the institution granting Academic Renewal, a student must meet the institution’s residency requirements (the number of credit hours that must be earned at the degree awarding institution) after acquiring Academic Renewal status
+- Students are still expected to meet residency requirements (the number of credit hours that must be earned at the degree awarding institution) after acquiring Academic Renewal status.
+Renewed courses do not count towards the institutional residency requirement.

-- Institutions will determine the eligibility for honors at graduation for those students granted Academic Renewal status based on their institution policies regarding honor graduation.
+- Institutions will determine the eligibility for honors at graduation for those students granted Academic Renewal status based on their institution policies regarding honors graduation.

 - Applicability of retained credit to degree requirements will be determined by the degree requirements in effect at the time Academic Renewal status is conferred on the student.
 Specific institutional program regulations must also be met.